MichaelZarrilli/Cybersecurity-Projects/README.md

 This portfolio is meant to showcase projects that I completed from the Google cybersecurity certificate, as well as other programming projects.

-I am currently studying to achieve the ISC2 CC certification.
-Afterwards, I plan on pursuing further certifications in this order: CompTIA Security+ --> eJPT --> eCTHP
+I just rececently achieved the ISC2 CC certification.
+I now plan on pursuing further certifications in this order: CompTIA Security+ --> eJPT --> eCTHP